 NAMI Format Support Groups

-For a separate list of all local support groups led by NAMI trained facilitators who follow the NAMI standard format, see Santa Clara County NAMI Format Support Groups.
-You will find that NAMI offers support to the following communities:
+For a current list of all local support groups led by NAMI trained facilitators who follow the NAMI standard format, see Page 2 of our NAMI Santa Clara County Resource Guide.
+NAMI SCC offers support to the following communities:

 Consumers (persons living with a mental illness)